carlosafonso/amazon-location-demo/README.md

 Recreate the table:

 ```
-aws --endpoint-url http://host.docker.internal:8000 dynamodb delete-table --table-name Devices
+aws --endpoint-url http://localhost:8000 dynamodb delete-table --table-name Devices

-aws --endpoint-url http://host.docker.internal:8000 dynamodb create-table \
+aws --endpoint-url http://localhost:8000 dynamodb create-table \
     --table-name Devices \
     --attribute-definitions AttributeName=DeviceId,AttributeType=S \
     --key-schema AttributeName=DeviceId,KeyType=HASH \
     --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5
 ```

-(The endpoint URL of `http://host.docker.internal:8000` is appropriate when the AWS CLI itself runs as a Docker container.
-If you have the AWS CLI installed locally in your machine, you probably want to use `http://localhost:8000` instead.)
+(If you are running the AWS CLI as a Docker container, you might want to use `http://host.docker.internal:8000` as the endpoint URL instead of `http://localhost:8000`.)

 Now get into the `api` folder, copy `api/envvars.json.dist` into `api/envvars.json`, and set the appropriate environment variable values.